Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

 \subsection{Definition of K\"unneth functor and proof of its fully faithfulness via count of quilts}

-In this section, we show how to use count of quilted strips to define a functor Indeed, for simplicity, we first define it for $\phi=1_M$ (i.e. for $T_\phi=T_0\times M$), and later explain the twisted case.
+In this section, we show how to use counts of quilted strips to define a functor Indeed, for simplicity, we first define it for $\phi=1_M$ (i.e. for $T_\phi=T_0\times M$), and later explain the twisted case.
 Then, we will show how to prove fully faithfulness by a TQFT argument.
-As this section is intended to be more expository, we ignore all compactness issues, and we use the definition of \cite{generation} for the wrapped Fukaya categories (except, we ignore rescaling problem completely as well).
+As this section is intended to be expository, we use the definition of wrapped Fukaya category via quadratic Hamiltonians \`a la \cite{generation}, and we ignore all technical problems like rescaling and compactness issues.
 In the following sections, we will switch to definition given in \cite{GPS1}, show necessary compactness results, and necessary modifications in definition and proof of fully faithfulness of (\ref{eq:twfunct}).
 See \cite{kartalthesis} for the same argument worked with the definition of \cite{generation}.

 Such a functor in the case $\phi=1_M$ and $T_\phi=T_0\times M$ is defined in \cite{sheelthesis} for a version of wrapped Fukaya category of $T_0\times M$.
-Namely, define $\cW^2(T_0\times M)$ to be a category whose objects are given by $L\times L'$, where $L$ and $L'$ are exact, cylindrical Lagrangian branes in $\wh{T_0}$ and $\wh{M}$, respectively.
-Define an $A_\infty$-structure using split type Floer data whose components are cylindrical and quadratic at infinity.
+Namely, define $\cW^2(T_0\times M)$ to be a category whose objects are given by $L\times L'$, where $L$ and $L'$ are exact, cylindrical Lagrangian branes, i.e. exact, cylindrical Lagrangians equipped with grading and spin structures, in $\wh{T_0}$ and $\wh{M}$, respectively.
+Cylindrical means the corresponding Lagrangian is invariant under the Liouville flow outside a compact subset.
+Define an $A_\infty$-structure using Floer data that decompose into Floer data on $\wh{\tilde T_0}$ and $\wh{M}$ (i.e. split type Floer data), whose components are cylindrical and quadratic at infinity.
 Defining an $A_\infty$-functor